Self-reliance garden is for those that wish for large-scale gardening

 I know many readers and gardeners that are starting to see their garden as not only enjoyment but NEEDED to reduce grocery store spending and have some food security.

-I mentioned that our family is doing a ‘Beat the Grocery Store Challenge’ and in this post I wanted to go into more details of exactly how many crops we’re growing to do this.
+I mentioned that our family is doing a ‘Beat the Grocery Store Challenge’ and in this post, I wanted to go into more details of what a self-reliance looks like.

 How do you grow a self-reliance garden?